 The Portuguese authorities are bound by a duty to issue beneficiaries of international protection a residence permit.
-The duration of residence permits is dependent on the type of international protection granted: the residence permit for refugees is valid for 5 years, while the residence permit for subsidiary protection beneficiaries is valid for 3 years.
-According to the statistics provided by SEF, in 2019 a total of 195 residence permits were issued to refugees and 113 residence permits were issued to beneficiaries of subsidiary protection.
+Its duration varies according to the type of international protection granted: the residence permit for refugees is valid for 5 years, while the residence permit for subsidiary protection beneficiaries is valid for 3 years.
+The issuance of these residence permits is free of charge.

 According to CPR’s experience in providing legal information and assistance to asylum seekers and beneficiaries of international protection at all stages of the asylum procedure (see Regular Procedure: Legal Assistance), the average length of the procedure for issuing a residence permit following a decision granting international protection in previous years was considered reasonable, ranging from a few weeks to a month and a half.
-In the course of 2019, CPR noticed significant waiting periods for the issuance of residence permits, in particular due to difficulties in booking appointments for renewals.
+Starting in 2019, CPR noticed significant waiting periods for the issuance of residence permits, in particular due to difficulties in booking appointments for renewals.
 During such periods, asylum seekers are issued a declaration from SEF certifying their application for the issuance/renewal of a residence permit.
 It should be noted that asylum seekers admitted to the regular procedure are in possession of a provisional residence permit, valid and renewable for 6 months, at the time they are granted international protection (see Short Overview of the Asylum Procedure).

 Article 67 Asylum Act.
 This provision is generally in line with Article 24 recast Qualification Directive.

 Article 67(2) Asylum Act.